vileider/year3/text_files/portfolio_specification.md

  The project is divided into three phases.
 Phase 1 focuses on framework setup and data population.
 Phase 2 involves creating tablet and mobile versions, and Phase 3 includes CI/CD pipeline setup and deployment.

 # Time Constraints:
- The alpha version must be functional as soon as possible to demonstrate the portfolio's potential to potential employers.
+ The alpha version must become functional as soon as possible to demonstrate the portfolio's potential to prospective employers

 # Budget Constraints:
  The project has budget constraints and will allocate funds only for VPS hosting and domain expenses.